maiskt/hackathon.github.io/docs/11-Savings.md

 + 0= "No"

 ## SAVE_GROUP
-Ever saved with a saving groups.
+Ever saved with a saving group such as a Village Savings and Loan Association.

 Levels: